shriman/attraqt_movie_recommendation/README.md

 The repository contains two colab notebooks, which can be viewed either here in GitHub or in Google Colab (links are in files.)
 * [**Attraqt.ipynb**](https://github.com/shriman/attraqt_movie_recommendation/blob/main/Attraqt.ipynb) :
   * Initial data exploration and data cleaning.
-  * **Basic recommender**: Recommender based salely on movie ratings.
+  * **Basic recommender**: Recommender based solely on movie ratings.
 Predicts top n movies of all time.
   * **Genre-based movie recommender (top-K movies)**: Recommends top-n movies in each genre.
   * **Metadata-based recommender / Content-based filtering** Recommends movies based on **tagline** and **overview**, using tfidf on text.